eddie-energy/eddie/docs/OPERATION.md

 Please see the OpenAPI documentation (default: http://localhost:8080/data-needs/swagger-ui/index.html) for further details about all possible data need types and their respective fields.
+Please note that while the REST-ful API allows that data needs are deleted, it might not be a good idea to delete a data need in production.
+This is because permission requests reference the data need and deleting the data need may render the data needs useless.

 ### External system related